Xioshiva/mtg-leaguebot/COMMANDS.md

 - `/exportscores Modern 2025` - Export all Modern scores for the 2025-2026 season (requires bot-admin)
 - `/parseeventlink [paste EventLink report]` - Add tournament results from an EventLink report (requires bot-admin)
 - `/uploadstandings [file]` - Upload and process an EventLink standings file (requires bot-admin)
+- `/deleteevent 8993570 confirm:true` - Delete tournament ID 8993570 and all its scores (requires bot-admin)